artsandmetaphysics/goodlifeodyssey/documents/the-histories-herodotus.md

 Fantastical thoughts about the end of the earth:

 > It is clear that gold exists in by far the greatest quantities to the north of Europe, but I cannot say with certainty how it comes to be there.
 It is reported that there are one-eyed men called Arimaspians who snatch it away from griffins, but I cannot believe in the existence of one-eyed men who are born that way, and who would still have in all other respects a nature just like that of other humans.
-In any case, these peripheral regions which surround and enclose the rest of the art on all sides quite reasonably contain the very things we value as most beautiful and rare.
+In any case, these peripheral regions which surround and enclose the rest of the Earth on all sides quite reasonably contain the very things we value as most beautiful and rare.
 > = (3.116)

-Note that Herodotus (inconsistently with his discussion of the number of continents in book II), applies reason to the deduction of geography.
+Note that Herodotus (inconsistently with his discussion of the number of continents in Book II), applies deductive reasoning to geography, with poor results.
 This expectation that geography can be reasoned about is similar to the expectation that the laws of physics should act a certain way, although I believe we are right and they were wrong.
 Still, when seen as a parallel like this, such arguments may feel less silly to us.

 The Babylonians, when they revolted, killed many of their women:

 > After the navy sailed off to Samos, the Babylonians revolted.
 They had prepared for this rebellion well in advance, for during the entire period of disorder when the Magus ruled and the Seven revolted, they were making preparations for a siege, and somehow no on noticed them doing it.
-When they did revolt openly, each man set aside his mother and on woman he selected from his household to prepare his food.
+When they did revolt openly, each man set aside his mother and one woman he selected from his household to prepare his food.
 These women were saved; all the other women were brought together and strangled in order to prevent them from consuming the supply of food.
 > = (3.150)

 ## Quotes From Book IV

 Sailing around Africa:

 > After he [king Nechos of Egypt] stopped excavation work on the canal, which extended from the Nile to the Arabian Gulf, he sent some Phoenicians off on boats with orders to sail around Libya and back through the Pillars of Herakles into the Mediterranean Sea and to return by that route to Egypt  And so the Phoenicians set out from the Erythraean Sea and sailed the Southern Sea.
 Whenever autumn came, they would put in to shore at whatever region of Libya they happened to have reached in order to sow seeds.
 There they would wait for the harvest, and after reaping their crops, they would sail on again.
 This they did for two years, and in the third, they came around through the Pillars of Herakles and returned to Egypt.
-They mentioned something else which I do not find credible, thought someone else may: that when they were sailing around Libya, the sun was on their right as they went.
+They mentioned something else which I do not find credible, though someone else may: that when they were sailing around Libya, the sun was on their right as they went.
 > = (4.42)

 An account of Scythian soothsayers: